-The Industry Regulator will review the Retail Code, including the provisions relating to security deposits, interest on security deposits and late payment interest prior to that time.
+The Industry Regulator will review the Retail Code, including the provisions relating to security deposits, interest on security deposits and late payment interest, prior to that time.

-9. APPENDIX A - SUBMISSIONS
+8. APPENDIX A - SUBMISSIONS

-The Public Discussion Paper was sent to:
+The Public Discussion Paper and Draft Report were sent to:

+- All holders of retail electricity licences, including the holders of pre-October

+11 licences

+- σ All interstate utility regulators

-- All Members of the South Australian Parliament
+- All Members of the South Australian

+Parliament

 - All members of the Consumer Advisory Committee

+- σ Australian Retailers Association

-- Business SA
+- σ Business SA

-- Conservation Council of SA
+- σ Conservation Council of SA

-- Consumers Association of SA
+- σ Consumers Association of SA

-- Property Council of Australia, SA Branch

-- South Australian Farmers

-Federation

-- SA Council on the Ageing